 Accidents can happen and lead to injuries.
 When an accident is caused by someone or somebody outside your control, you have an option for legal recourse.
 Premises liability is a major issue in a slip or trip and fall accident claim.

 To win such a lawsuit, you need to prove that someone else (the property owner) is legally responsible for your injuries.
 As a result, you need a good and experienced personal injury attorney in Melbourne FL.

 Premises liability can be defined as the legal responsibility that a property owner has for injuries caused by slip and fall accidents at their property.
 In general, a property owner may be held responsible for trips, slips, and falls that occur due to water, poor lighting, ice and snow, sudden changes in flooring, or a hidden hazard, among other causes.

 To hold another party or person liable for injuries sustained from a slip/trip and fall accident, the injured person must prove one of the following issues:

-- The property owner (business or individual) or his/her employee must have recognized or known the presence of a dangerous condition (such as slippery floor, pothole or uneven walking surface) but failed to repair or remove the potential hazard.
-The major question here is whether the responsible party would or had identified the hazard, and whether the defendant had sufficient time and opportunity to solve the situation prior to the accident happening.
+- The property owner (business or individual) or his/her employee must have recognized or known the presence of a dangerous condition (such as a slippery floor, pothole, or uneven walking surface) but failed to repair or remove the potential hazard.
+The major question here is whether the responsible party would or had identified the hazard and whether the defendant had sufficient time and opportunity to solve the situation prior to the accident happening.